Invite friends and family to read the obituary and add memories.

 In 1965, Laura married Carl Bartholomew, beginning a sixty-year partnership built on love and shared adventure.
 As a CIA family, they navigated the world together, living in Cyprus, the Belgian Congo, Paraguay, Chile, Virginia, Colombia, and Bolivia.
 Laura was the heart of these overseas tours.
 Whether she was navigating Turkish checkpoints while pregnant or learning multiple languages to manage a household, she was the ultimate hostess, legendary for throwing the best parties and bringing people together.
 Above all, she created a sense of belonging in every corner of the globe, ensuring her three daughters—Debbie, Stephanie, and Dawn—thrived no matter where they landed.

 Laura was a woman of vibrant energy and impeccable style.
-She was "all about manners," never sat still, and was always perfectly dressed with a love for makeup, jewelry, and everevolving hairstyles.
-Whether she was going on a safari in Kenya, skiing in the Chilean Andes, whitewater rafting the Colorado River, or camping across the United States, Paraguay, Chile, and Colombia, she was always up for the next adventure (provided it didn't involve a roller coaster).
+She was "all about manners," never sat still, and was always perfectly dressed with a love for makeup, jewelry, and ever-evolving hairstyles.
+A passionate golfer, she shared countless rounds with Carl, achieving the rare feat of golfing in all 50 U.S. states.
+Whether she was on the golf course, going on a safari in Kenya, skiing in the Chilean Andes, whitewater rafting the Colorado River, or camping across the United States, Paraguay, Chile, and Colombia, she was always up for the next adventure (provided it didn't involve a roller coaster).

 Professionally, Laura was driven by a fierce work ethic.
 After years of supporting the mission abroad, she settled in Northern Virginia and began her own CIA career.
 Her dedication was never more evident than after 9/11, when she stepped up to work in the Counterterrorist Center, and later provided intelligence support for the Salt Lake City Winter Olympics.
 Even after facing health challenges in 2002, she continued to serve as a contractor for years, unwilling to leave the work she found so meaningful.